A look at the different manufacturing industries and how each sector works.

 - motorcycles and bicycles

 This industry has evolved and therefore requires its workers to learn new skills to better manage the emerging technology being increasingly adapted.
 Machining, bending, welding, forming, and assembling metal or plastic parts into components and finished products are all part of the manufacturing process in this sector.
+Particularly, subspecialties such as casting machining, are beneficial for creating detailed parts for the aeronautic and aviation industries.
 Each sub sector has its own set of processes needed to achieve its finished product.
 For example, the manufacturing of aircrafts involves assembly, development and production of prototypes, and the modification and maintenance of aircraft systems.
 The U.S. transportation manufacturing industry is comprised of around 10,000 companies which, as of 2018, has a combined annual revenue of around $960 billion.

 Food and Beverage